What is a poppycock in British slang?

 Wortschatz für Verträge:

 The verb to guarantee means to make an assurance, usually in written form, of the quality of your product or service.
 The noun guarantee refers to the assurance itself.
-If the guarantee also involves a physical document, that document is often called a ‘warranty.
+If the guarantee also involves a physical document, that document is often referred to as a ‘warranty‘.

 Sample Sentence: